j4orz/singularitysystems/src/preface.md

 ### 10 minute version

-In this course, we will convert [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) micrograd into [Singularity Systems: Zero to Hero](./syllabus.md) picograd (line by line, from scratch).
+In this course, we will convert [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) `micrograd` into [Singularity Systems: Zero to Hero](./syllabus.md) `picograd` (line by line, from scratch).

 The difference between the two is that:
-- [micrograd](https://github.com/karpathy/micrograd) is a toy backpropagation engine on scalars that is extremely helpful for researchers to understand the leaky abstraction that backpropagation is (gradient activations, normalizations, etc.)
+- [micrograd](https://github.com/karpathy/micrograd) is a toy backprop engine with scalar-support which helps researchers to understand the leaky abstraction that backpropagation is (gradient activations, normalizations, etc.)
-- [picograd](https://github.com/j4orz/picograd) is a pedagogical deep learning framework with full modern-day tensor-support for both pytorch1 interpretation and pytorch2 compilation.
+- [picograd](https://github.com/j4orz/picograd) is a modern-day deep learning framework with tensor-support for both pytorch1 interpretation and pytorch2 compilation.

-While picograd is more oriented towards low-level system programmers and performance engineers, this framework is still *pedagogical* and remains a point-wise solution meaning that we will support 1 model (llama), 1 framework (pytorch api) and 1 hardware (riscv, nvidia).
+While `picograd` is more oriented towards low-level system programmers and performance engineers, this framework is still *pedagogical* and remains a point-wise solution meaning that we will support 1 model (llama), 1 framework (pytorch api) and 2 hardware (riscv, nvidia) and 2 levels of numerical precision (fp32, tf32).

-### 10 hour version
-This course!

-### 100 hour - version
+The astute reader will realize that the second reason why compilers are useful (besides the performance they unlock) is the portability of that said-performance.

+Jax+XLA is better on TPUs.
+PyTorch+Inductor is better on NV. both have poor performance (for complex workloads) AMD.

+fragmentation. no shared
-accidental complexity ==> FLOPS/W or FLOPS/$
+accidental complexity in non-differentiated components ==> FLOPS/W or FLOPS/$ hardware is getting harder. tt chasing sanity. amd following nv. todo: jim keller economic law?? ai first time it didn't get cheaper?
+nv: "moat".
+"Swamp" of kernel authoring. sidestepped the issue. potential to bite them in butt. impedence mismatch.
+todo: mojo 9part blog
+the accidental complexity of impedence mismatch (programming graphs on vector processors) is making it non-general

+general: is when a library is modular so you can mix-match the components for applications that the library designer never thought of. for instance: LLVM as a modular compiler infrastructure.
+Clang (OpenCL), Swift Julia Rust etc. what if there are other graph-related workloads that

+what this course is going to introduce today's solutions. subset deep learning frameworks. but will end up exploring preparing you for the future of tomorrow. mojo and tenstorrent? unsolved problem of parallel computing.
+-> raph levien's notes and links.

+course is only covered to a single machine (scale up) perhaps a v2 course offering can provide multi-machine distributed systems (scale out).
+-> intersection of graph compilers and distributed systems.

+programming an M1 and a whatever1 feel relative the same. the hardware/software contract is pretty clean for scalar computing and does not leak complexity up the stack.

+the same cannot be said for unlocking the performance of modern day for vector processors and tensorprocessors. you have to know about (come back here:
+TMA, X, Y, Z)

+So although the course "only" builds a point-wise solution, we will make the connections to how production-level language implementations (PyTorch and friends) handle the problem of generitization so tha

 Deep learning (and graphics) are enjoying 10-100x more perf(throughput) of GPUs/TPUs, but it's very expensive so can we make it more cheaper (efficient) `FLOP/W` or `FLOP/$` for existing AI/graphics workloads?